 Policy optimization FE, which support the policy optimization based on AI, machine learning, and large model algorithms.
 This FE can assist Policy Control FE in improving and optimizing the policy for unified scheduling of cloud and network resources.

+Editors’ note: to consider whether we need policy optimization FE or enhance policy control FE to perform the same functionalities, contributions are welcome.

 Enhanced functional architecture of NICE to support network and cloud interworking